cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 console.log("Faucet Tx:", faucetTx)
 ```

 Then run the script again using `npm run experiment`.
-You'll find the the following output which in your case will contain different values:
+You find the following output, which in your case contains different values:

 ```json
 Faucet Tx: {